NicWhite25/2016-Election-Voters-Prose-Literacy-Analysis/README.md

 # 2016-Election-Voters-Prose-Literacy-Analysis
-By joining two datasets using the FIPS Code county-level classification, I analyze whether prose literacy affected voting results, to attempt to measure the factor fake news played in the election.
+By joining two datasets using the FIPS Code county-level classification, I analyze whether prose literacy affected voting results with the understanding that misinterpretation of fake news played a role in the election.